vicontiveros00/vicontiveros00/README.md

 ### Hello!
 Moi! 👋

-- 🔭 Currently sharpening my skills even further as a front end developer.
-Hoping to expand more into back end concepts!
-Currently building something great.
+- 📚 Currently working on getting certification as a front end engineer through Codecademy.
+My progress can be tracked [here](https://www.codecademy.com/profiles/vicontiveros)
+- 🔭 Always self-improving and learning new web development concepts through project building.
+Learning about wireframing and color theory nowadays.
 - 🌱 Learning more about how to create an API and create middleware for it.
 - 📫 You can reach me [here](https://vicontiveros00.github.io/#contact).